keyboard_arrow_up

 Powder Bulk Handling

-The process of industrial mixing, conveying, measuring or packaging of delicate, friable, sticky or free-flowing powdered solids.
+The process involves the industrial mixing, conveying, measuring, or packaging of delicate, friable, sticky, or free-flowing powdered solids.

 Railcar Unloading

-The method of transferring materials or products from railcars to storage such as silos or bins.
+This method transfers materials or products from railcars to storage systems such as silos or bins.

 Vacuum Conveyors

-Generated by compressed air-driven vacuum pumps that can be controlled automatically.
-When the material container is full, the vacuum pump is stopped and the bottom valve opens so the material can be discharged.
+These systems use compressed air-driven vacuum pumps, which are controlled automatically.
+When the material container is full, the vacuum pump is stopped, and the bottom valve opens, allowing the material to be discharged.

 Pneumatic Conveyors Terms